MicrosoftDocs/windows-dev-docs/windows-apps-src/enterprise/customer-database-tutorial.md

     }
     ```

-3. Update the **SaveInitialChanges** method to add a newly-created customer to the repository, update the UI, and close the panel.
+3. Update the **SaveInitialChangesAsync** method to add a newly-created customer to the repository, update the UI, and close the panel.

     ```csharp
-    public async Task SaveInitialChanges()
+    public async Task SaveInitialChangesAsync()
     {
         await App.Repository.Customers.UpsertAsync(SelectedCustomer.Model);
         await GetCustomerListAsync();
         AddingNewCustomer = false;
     }
     ```
-4. Add the following line of code as the final line in the setter for **SelectedCustomer** and for the **UpdateCustomers** method:
+4. Add the following line of code as the final line in the setter for **SelectedCustomer** and for the **UpdateCustomersAsync** method:

     ```csharp
     AddingNewCustomer = false;